Stochastic epidemic models with varying infectivity and waning immunity: Model description

-where $ (\eta_{k,0}, 1 \leq k \leq N) $ is a sequence of i.i.d. positive random variables (which follow exponential distributions in the case of the Markov model).
+where $ \eta_{0} $ is a positive random variable (which follows an exponential distributions in the case of the Markov model).
 (Note that, with this definition, the model starts from a random initial condition, which is not always assumed in the literature, but does not greatly affect its behaviour.)

 \item The SIR model instead considers that, at the end of the infectious period, infected individuals recover from the disease, and can no longer be infected again.
 This model can be obtained from the above by proceeding as for the SIS model, but assuming instead that